vpsfreecz/vpsadminos/README.md

 make qemu
 ```

-QEMU runner creates two disk images - `sda.img` and `sdb.img` which are added
+The QEMU runner creates two disk images - `sda.img` and `sdb.img` which are added
-as QEMU ATA drives and can be used to create a mirrored ZFS pool which persists
+as QEMU ATA drives and can be used to create a mirrored ZFS pool that persists
 across reboots.

 ## Usage